How a small-school lineman turned himself from ‘the guy with the gut’ into an NFL prospect

 “Damn, what year is he?”
 DiStefano asked.

 “Sophomore,” Bullis said.
 “As good as Nate is, I think two years from now you’re going to be here and say, ‘Whoa, this guy may be better.’
-He’s going to develop in a matter that is going to be bizarre.”
+He’s going to develop in a manner that is going to be bizarre.”

 In the two years since the NFL noticed Meinerz, Bullis’s words have proved prophetic and Meinerz has proved himself more than just a guy with a gut.
 Meinerz has become one of the most fascinating figures of the NFL draft.
 A prospect from Division III, where the coronavirus pandemic canceled fall seasons, Meinerz improved his draft stock despite — or maybe, in retrospect, because of — not playing football for more than a year.
 He turned into a spring revelation after a dominant Senior Bowl performance, charmingly accompanied by viral photos of his stomach, boosted his draft position.